 In 2009, while assigned to the USCG Deployable Operations Group, Connie deployed to Miami in support of Haiti earthquake operations and directed command center incident management operations for response and recovery and the interagency activation of the DHS Homeland Security Task Force-Southeast (HSTF-SE).
 From May to October 2010, she served as the Special Assistant to Admiral Thad Allen, the National Incident Commander for the Deepwater Horizon Oil Spill, providing oversight to the commander’s schedule, leadership briefings, and a highly aggressive media and governmental engagement plan.
 In August 2011, Connie was detailed to the DHS Office of Infrastructure Protection.
 In this capacity, she guided strategic programs aimed at fostering multilateral discussions and coordination efforts to further international critical infrastructure security awareness and policy development with other government agencies and the private sector.

 Connie has been teaching ICS courses over the last twenty five years and has most recently provided strategic and operational support and advice on contingency preparedness, maritime security, crisis management, incident response, and interagency coordination to leaders at the regional, national, and global levels in the DHS, DOD, NOAA, FEMA, private industry, and state and local agencies.
-She holds a Master of Science in Adult Learning from Virginia Tech and is a FEMA Master Exercise Practitioner; an International Association of Emergency Managers (IAEM) Certified Emergency Manager; and a certified NIMS Planning Section Chief.
+She holds a Master of Science in Adult Learning from Virginia Tech and is a FEMA Master Exercise Practitioner (MEP); an International Association of Emergency Managers (IAEM) Certified Emergency Manager (CEM); and a certified NIMS Planning Section Chief.